mbarbin/doc-experiment-docusaurus/README.md

   />
 </h1>

 Welcome to this experiment with documentation tools!
-In this project, we're exploring how Docusaurus can be used to document OCaml projects, while seamlessly integrating with OCaml's dedicated tools like dune, odoc, and ocaml-mdx.
+In this project, we're exploring how Docusaurus can be used to document OCaml projects, while seamlessly integrating with OCaml's dedicated tools like dune, odoc, etc.

-We envision this project as a template and example for the OCaml community, demonstrating the power and flexibility of combining these tools.
-We welcome PRs, encourage you to try this setup in your projects, and invite you to share your experiences and suggestions with us.
-Let's innovate documentation together!

 ## Status

-This repo is currently experimental and under construction.
-It's a work in progress, and I'm eager to dive deeper into the features, seeking to enrich this experiment with community feedback and collaboration.
+:construction: This repo is currently experimental and under construction.
+It's a work in progress.

 ## Acknowledgements